ss25

 This collection challenged the rigid idea of femininity that women themselves often can’t escape.
 So we ask again: who said women in men’s clothes aren’t feminine?
 It’s precisely the opposite – and it’s nothing new.

-Yves Saint Laurent – 1967: First Pantsuit
+Yves Saint Laurent – 1967: the first pantsuit

 “A year after the tuxedo, Yves Saint Laurent proposed his first pantsuit in his Spring-Summer 1967 collection.
 It was an unusual design for a suit, which was traditionally worn with a skirt.
 Just as he did for the tuxedo, Saint Laurent adapted the traditionally masculine suit for the female body.
 The sleeves were fitted and the waist belted, while the wide pants were flattering for the legs.
 He added typically female accessories, such as heels and jewelry, but still had his model wear a necktie and felt hat.” (source)